isha300/twitter-app/README.md

 ## Notes

 Importing the RestClient Template and showing the timestamp for each tweet based on the information provided in Twitter's API were some of the challenges encountered while building SimpleTweet.
+I had to update Android Studio and implement the code to parse a relative twitter date, among other functionalities, to create a holistic Twitter app.

 ## Open-source libraries used